ibtesam-git/nrf52-led-games/README.md

-# nrf52-led-games
-Interactive LED button games for the nRF52 DK — breathing button lights and a Simon-style memory game, built with nRF Connect SDK / Zephyr.
+A Zephyr RTOS application for the nRF52 DK implementing GPIO-interrupt-driven button input, PWM-based LED dimming, and a Simon-style memory game with state machine logic.